LeanneCodes/4hair-salon/README.md

 ![image](https://user-images.githubusercontent.com/81588887/133612420-d96d77d0-e5a1-4eac-8897-25c74987ad93.png)
 The user presses the enter key

-If the user is not confident that the data they inputted is correct, they inputted the number 2 and the system starts again, ignoring the previous data inputted.
+If the user is not confident that the data they inputted is correct, they can type in the number 2 and the system will start again, ignoring the previous data inputted.

 ![image](https://user-images.githubusercontent.com/81588887/133612733-fe6dc000-51f2-4805-834a-4683b43dd02f.png)

 However, if the data is correct, they can type in 1 and the system will proceed with the remaining functions.

-Additionally, if the the user enters the value "0" for sales and has bookings for that city, this could be due bookings/appointments that were 100% discounted.
+Additionally, if the user enters the value "0" for sales and has bookings for that city, this could be due bookings/appointments that were 100% discounted.
 This happens when a salon is treating a celebrity or an influencer and wants to generate positive PR.

-If it's the other way round and there is figure for sales but 0 completed bookings, this could be due to clients buying merchandise from the salon without having an appointment/confirmed booking.
+If it's the other way round and there is figure for sales but "0" completed bookings, this could be due to clients buying merchandise from the salon without having an appointment/confirmed booking.
 For example, buying the 4Hair Luxury Kits.
 </details>

 ## Validator Testing